evizbiz/earth.eviz.biz/ReadMe.md

 #### Demos

-local install:
+local install (no authentication):

 <http://localhost:9000/leaflet> and <http://localhost:9000/openlayers>

-also thru haproxy on my ubuntu and centos servers at 1and1 (with out-of-date ssl certificates):
+demo is also available thru haproxy on my ubuntu and centos servers at <http://1and1.com> with out-of-date ssl certificates (authentication guest anonanon should work):

 <https://earthlimb.net> via <https://leaf.earthlimb.net> and <https://ol3.earthlimb.net>